 Here's a fact: Babies love water tables.
 Not as daunting as an entire pool, a water table allows babies and toddlers to belly up, splash around and engage with all the bells and whistles these tables typically offer.
 But, water tables tend not to last very long.
 In seven years, I've probably gone through half a dozen because those "bells and whistles" (cranking handles, spinning wheels and more) tend to break after a few months of constant use.
 But not so with the Step2 Rain Showers Splash Pond Water Table!

 Why we love it: I've been using this puppy for three straight summers because it's sturdy enough to support a non-walking baby's lean, and because its many accessories are still in place.
 The waterfall feature entertains kids big and small and the oblong shape allows for multiple babes to play side by side.
-Bonus: It's majorly on sale at Walmart right now!

 The baby pool